gchq/gaffer-doc/docs/federation-changes.md

 If the user does not specify `graphIds` in the Operation, then the `storeConfiguredGraphIds` for that store will be used.
 If the admin has not configured the `storeConfiguredGraphIds` then all graphIds will be used.

-For information on sending different operations in one chain to different graphs, see [below](#removal-of-federatedoperationchain).
+For information on sending different operations in one chain to different subgraphs, see [below](#removal-of-federatedoperationchain).

 ### Optional parameter: mergeFunction